What has happened in 25+ years?

 The Roads

 • I 270 is now 5 to 7 lanes wide through Worthington, and another study is underway to expand the interstate between 315 and High Street.
-I270 is gaining new flyovers to reduce delays in the old clover leaf interchanges.
-New Flyovers we are now going in at I71 & 270, 161 & 270 and a study is underway for 23 & 270.
-315 was under construction in 1979 and is now 3 lanes wide as it wisks from the new 670 interchange near Goodale all the way to Worthington Hills.
-670 now runs around downtown and extends to I 70 from near Channel 10 / 21 HDTV and the Post Office.
+A huge construction project is already underway at I 270 and Route 23 featuring a northbound tunnel that will flow traffic away from the busy traffic intersections.
+Several clover leafs will be gone as of July 6th 2014.
+Other areas of I 270 has gained new flyovers to reduce delays in the old clover leaf interchanges.
+They are located at I 71 & I 270, 161 & 270.
+315 was under construction in 1979 and is now 3 lanes wide as it wisks from the new I 670 interchange near Goodale all the way to Worthington Hills.
+I 670 now runs around downtown and extends to I 70 from near Channel 10.1 and the Post Office to the west side and east to I 270 with a highway leading to the Port Columbus International Airport Terminal.

 • Route 23 north of Worthington is now home to numerous shopping centers and urban sprawl nearly all the way to Delaware.
 The Drive Inns are gone.
 The Ruckmore Bar is still open.
 A new hotel and restaurant center has popped up behind it which also has an Ultra Screen and multi screen movie theater.
+You can still navigate in this area through construction.
 Camp Mary Orton has expanded with a new indoor facility and has added outdoor adventure sets.
 Its still a nice escape from the city Jungle.
 Driving north on 23 is nearly all developed to Delaware.

 Live shot of I-270 and I 71 (May be